bitsofcotton/bookmarkscript/README.md

 # Not scales
 This script either not scales well.
-To scale, we should use another database structures and another puts.php compatibles.
+To scale, we should use another puts.php compatibles using tag hierarchy as one shot query.

 # Only bone
 This is only bone work with puts, so details is very rough.